nextstepswa/fewapo/README.md

 ____

 **NOTE:**  The Fatal Encounters project has temporarily paused updating, since the end of calendar year 2021.
 During this time we are keeping track of the incidents in WA State (only).
-The new cases can be found in the `temp_newnames.xlsx` file.
+The new cases can be found in the `temp_newnames.csv` file.
 WaPo updates are integrated as usual.

 ____